nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   * Steps 1a1 - 1a2 are repeated until data format is correct.

-**Use case: UC06 - Remove specified contact from folder**\
+**Use case: UC06 - Remove specified contact from folder**

-**Guarantees:** Contact specified is removed from folder\
+**Guarantees:** Contact specified is removed from folder

 **Preconditions:**
    * Contact must already exist in contact list and within the specified folder.
    * Folder must already exist in folder list.

 **MSS:**
 1. User requests the index of contact from contact list to be removed.
-2. UNIon removes specified contact from folder.
+2. UNIon removes the specified contact from the folder.

 Use case ends.

 **Extensions**
 * 1a.
-Contact does not exist in folder.
+Contact does not exist in the folder.
     * 1a1.
 Folder remains unchanged.
     * 1a2.
 User requests the index of contact from contact list to be removed.
     * Steps 1a1 - 1a2 are repeated until data format is correct.